ad3n/kmt/README.md

 - `kmt about` to show version

-Run `kmt --help` for complete commands
+Run `kmt help` for complete commands

 ## Usage